Byron Boston

-Byron Boston is an American football official in the National Football League (NFL) since the 1995 NFL season.
-He is a line judge and wears the uniform number 18.
-During his NFL officiating career, Boston was assigned Super Bowl XXXIV in 2000 and has worked two wild card playoff games (1999 and 2005), three divisional playoff games (1996, 2002, and 2003), and three conference championship games (1997, 1998, and 2005).
+Byron Boston is a former American football official in the National Football League (NFL), from 1995 until 2020.
+He was a line judge and wore the uniform number 18.
+During his NFL officiating career, Boston was assigned to Super Bowl XXXIV, Super Bowl XLVII, and Super Bowl LII. and ten conference championship games.

+Early life

-Boston graduated from Austin College in Sherman, Texas with a bachelor's degree in Economics.
+Boston played football for Austin College in Sherman, Texas, and graduated with a bachelor's degree in Economics.